Managing Editor, Strategized Initiatives That Increased IMPACT’s Website Traffic From ~45K to ~400K

 #WOCInTech on Flickr

-A young marketer found herself in the all-too-familiar struggle of finding a suitable, “not stocky” stock photo for an article she was about to schedule.
+The year was 2017.
+A young marketer found herself in the all-too-familiar struggle of finding a suitable, “not too stocky” stock photo for an article.

 She clicked through page after page, losing patience and hope with every scroll.
 Her eyes grew heavy with fatigue — and then it appeared.

 Her mouth dropped.
 It went dry.
 But it wasn't because she had finally found the elusive, perfect stock photo she so desperately sought.
 It was because of this:

 Note: The vague caption: “Young People watching something funny on laptop.”